plugdata-team/plugdata-team.github.io/docs/Compiled_Mode.md

   - **Instrument** is a plugin that accepts MIDI input to control the software instrument contained in the plugin, and outputs audio.
 Will not accept audio nor output MIDI.
   - **Custom** allows you to break with the effect or instrument conventions.
 This would be the type to choose if you wanted to create a plugin that modifies MIDI, for instance, as you can set the plugin to accept MIDI input but set it to also output MIDI data (also known as a MIDI effect).
 Not all hosts will allow such plugins.

-The Heavy Compiler supports many more options for the DPF target, however these are not included in the plugdata options menu yet.
+The Heavy Compiler supports many more options for the DPF target, however these are not included in the plugdata export menu yet.
 You can read more about the DPF exporter in the [official documentation](https://wasted-audio.github.io/hvcc/docs/03.gen.dpf.html).

 ### Plugin formats

 <img width="425" alt="Plugdata Compiler Plugin Formats" src="images/heavy_dpf_formats.png">

-Here you define the formats you wish to output your patch as.
-You can select as many or as few of formats as you like.
+Here you select the formats you wish to output your patch as.
+You can select as many or as few formats as you like.
 JACK standalone is deselected by default, as many users do not have a JACK server available on their system.

 ## Pd External